codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-02-ss2.md

 hyde
 ```

-If none of the lines match the specified pattern, your program must:
-- Exit with the code 1
-- Exit with no printed output

-If at least one line matches the pattern, your program must:
+The tester will verify that:
+- All matches from the line are printed (one per line)

-- Exit with the code 0
+- Your program exits with code `0` when at least one match is found
-- Print all the matching parts to the standard output
+- Your program prints nothing and exits with code `1` when no matches are found

 ### Notes

 - You only need to handle the case of a single input line.
 We will get to processing multiple input lines in later stages.